 Find out what you need to bring to an appointment.

 If you or your partner are non UK/EEA nationals, and subject to immigration control, you must go together to a designated register office in England and Wales to give your notice whether you are getting married or forming a civil partnership at a register office, an approved premise or in any church, including the Church of England.

 Wandsworth Register Office is a designated register office.

-From the 2 March 2015 where one or both partners are subject to immigration control, Register Offices will be required by law to inform the Home Office of the couple's intention to marry or form a civil partnership.
+Where one or both partners are subject to immigration control, Register Offices are required by law to inform the Home Office of the couple's intention to marry or form a civil partnership.

 The Home Office will review each couple's case and will have new powers to extend the Notice period from 29 days to 71 days.
 It will be the Home Office who decide whether or not the wedding or civil partnership can proceed.

 Couples who have a valid Marriage/Civil Partnership Visa, Indefinite Leave to Remain or Right of Abode in the UK will not be referred to the Home Office.

 We work in close co-operation with the Home Office (Immigration) for the detection and prevention of sham marriages and civil partnerships.

 You can book an appointment online.
 We are open Monday to Friday between 9am and 3pm, and Saturdays between 9am and 3pm by appointment only.
 If you have any queries please call 020 8871 6120.

 A marriage abroad will be legally recognised in the UK providing it was contracted according to the law of the country in which it took place.
 There is no requirement, or facility, to register the marriage in England afterwards.
 We therefore suggest you consider obtaining extra marriage certificates, and translations if necessary, whilst abroad.